Explainer: How does a leadership challenge to a Conservative UK prime minister work?

-LONDON (Reuters) - Prime Minister Theresa May’s position as leader of the Conservative Party - and consequently her premiership - is under threat, with media reporting that some lawmakers who are unhappy with the draft Brexit deal she has reached with the European Union are taking steps to call a confidence vote.
+LONDON (Reuters) - Prime Minister Theresa May’s position as leader of the Conservative Party - and consequently her premiership - is under threat after Brexit minister Dominic Raab resigned in protest at her proposed exit deal with the European Union.

 Below is an explanation of how May could face a leadership challenge under Conservative Party rules: